Raymond Kelly: 1993 NYPD handgun transition

 In August 1993, Kelly introduced the 9mm semi-automatic pistol as an option for officers.
 The Glock 19, SIG Sauer P226, and Smith & Wesson 5946 pistols were approved for duty to replace the NYPD's Smith & Wesson Model 10 and Model 64 double-action only revolvers chambered in .38 Special.
 Himself a former street cop, Kelly was concerned about the semi-automatic pistols' propensity for sustaining firearm malfunctions.
 Indeed, at a media event introducing the new semi-automatic pistols in January 1993, one of the firearms malfunctioned just moments after a deputy inspector explained that malfunctions and failures were the semi-automatic pistol's major design drawback.

 Transition

 In November 1993, Rudolph Giuliani defeated Mayor Dinkins in his run for a second term as Mayor of New York City.
 Giuliani then replaced Kelly with Boston police commissioner William Bratton.
-Coincidentally, Giuliani and Kelly had known each other for a long time; they were two years apart at Manhattan College three decades previously.
+Coincidentally, Giuliani and Kelly had known each other for a long time; they were two years apart at Manhattan University (Then Manhattan College) three decades prior.